RobertMrowiec/SurpriseJS/README.md

 # Configuration

-Just type `surprisejs` in Your terminal and select one of available methods described in section below:
+Just type `surprisejs` in your terminal and select one of available methods described in section below:

 * `auth`
 * `core`